 Filipinos place the eggplants (popularly know as Talong in the Philippines) on a hot coal fire.
 After it's finished cooking, some love it with the skin on, but it's commonly removed because the skin is bitter especially if it's grilled too much.

 What makes an Ensaladang Talong so good is the smoky flavor from grilling and from the natural vinegar used in seasoning it.
-Ensaladang talong is perfectly paired with any fish or meat main dish but works as great when eaten on its own.
+Ensaladang talong is perfectly paired with any fish or meat main dish like a crispy pork belly but works as great when eaten on its own.

 - If you don't have calamansi or lemon, lime works as well.